 - Retention – keeping content in a live and accessible state.

 - Backup – copies of live content made for disaster recovery purposes.

-Instructors have the ability to create a backup of their courses at any time in the Course Backup area.
+Course owners can create a backup of their courses at any time in the Course Backup area.